kathgironpe/git-projects-rb/README.md

   assembla: path/to/repo
   heroku: path/to/repo
   root_dir: path/to/root_dir #where your repository will be cloned
+  group: name # useful if you do not want to fetch changes for all
 project2:
   origin: path/to/repo
   github: path/to/repo
   assembla: path/to/repo
   heroku: path/to/repo
   root_dir: path/to/root_dir #where your repository will be cloned
+  group: web
 ```

 Regardless of whether you use bash or zsh, please add the path: